malgBerkeley/DiscoverEarthquakes-UCB/README.md

 # Discover-Earthquake-UCB
-# Hello, welcome to our discovery project!
+# Hello, welcome to our Discovery project!